-Accepting PayPal is a no-brainer.
-Almost everyone has a PayPal account these days (in fact, PayPal claims 192 million active users in more than 200 markets), it’s incredibly easy to setup and use, and it can get you up and running in a very short amount of time (i.e, immediately).
+As a merchant, accepting PayPal is a no-brainer.
+Almost everyone has a PayPal account these days — in fact, PayPal claims 218 million active consumer accounts and more than 17 million merchants.
+It’s incredibly easy to setup and use, and it can get you up and running in a very short amount of time (i.e, immediately).
 Your customers don’t even need a PayPal account…though odds are good they have one.

 PayPal is extremely transparent with its terms and pricing, and it doesn’t lock you into a contract with an early termination fee.
 The number of integrations offered is unreal, so you can be certain that PayPal will sync with your shopping cart, accounting application, or shipping software.
-PayPal even offers an mPOS app (PayPal Here) for mobile merchants (you can check out our full review of that here).
-The company also owns Braintree Payments, but the user experience is very different if you sign up with Braintree.
+PayPal even offers an mPOS app, PayPal Here.

-But the question remains: Should PayPal be your primary payment processing platform, or should you just use it peripherally to allow customers to pay with their PayPal accounts for their convenience?
+But the question remains: Should PayPal be your primary payment processing platform?

 Table of Contents

 Most people think of PayPal mostly as a P2P payment app or the default payment method for eBay.
-It’s both of those things, but PayPal offers a lot of different features and capabilities, and it’s expanding and diversifying a lot now that it’s a publicly traded company in its own right.
-I’m honestly excited to see what PayPal is going to do next because the company seems to genuinely get what merchants need, and it keeps up on changing trends.
+It’s both of those things, but PayPal offers a lot more features and capabilities.
+In fact, it’s expanding and diversifying a lot now that it’s a publicly traded company in its own right.
+I like to see this because it means PayPal is keeping up with the times.

 The company breaks down its processing options into three categories: